SwiftSolves/O365SilverStack/README.md

 # O365SilverStack
-This Azure ARM template will deploy a load balanced fault tolerant IaaS for o365 servers, ADFS, WAP, ADDC, AAD Connect
+This sample Azure ARM template will deploy a load balanced fault tolerant IaaS for o365 needs, the servers include, ADFS, WAP, ADDC, AAD Connect.

-v1 of this ARM one click deployment is the begining to get as much as possible to a zero or light touch deployment as possible for ADDC,ADFS,WAP,AADCONNET servers for Azure AD \ Office 365.
-The goal here to test drive Azure's superior IaaS offerings for a load balanced solution for directory sync and single sign on for your Azure AD \ Office 365 deployment.
-This should elminate time spent on setting up and designing this solution click and head to Lunch, return and the components are there and ready to be configured.
-Their will be further development on automation through ARM template and DSC for the servers in the next iteration.
+v1 of this ARM one click deployment is the beginning to get as much as possible to a light touch deployment for ADDC,ADFS,WAP,AADCONNET servers for Azure AD \ Office 365.
+This can provide a load balanced solution for single sign on for your Azure AD \ Office 365 deployment.
+This should eliminate time spent on setting up and designing this solution.
+Click and head to lunch, return and the components are there and ready to be configured after some additional steps.
+There will be further development on my part to add automation through the ARM template and DSC for the servers in the next iteration.

-Please send comments and suggestions to nate.swift@live.com
+Please post or send comments and suggestions to nate.swift@live.com